twop/shelv/docs/scratchpad/yc-application.md

 **How far along are you?**

-Shelv is a fully functioning standalone note-taking app that we’re currently beta testing on TestFlight with friends & family.
+Shelv is a fully functioning standalone note-taking app that we’re currently alpha testing on TestFlight with friends & family.
 We’re planning on releasing to a wider audience soon.
 Currently, both of us have been dependent on Shelv daily for tasks (including this very application!)
 Current feature set:

-Full markdown support text editor
+- Full markdown support text editor
-Note computations through code blocks
+- Note computations through code blocks
-Hackable: Extendable through an API and fully customizable Coming up next (based on early feedback and what we crave ourselves):
+- Hackable: Extendable through an API and fully customizable

+Coming up next (based on early feedback and what we crave ourselves):

-Sync between devices
+- Sync between devices
-Multi-person collaboration
+- Multi-person collaboration
-Web and mobile versions
+- Web and mobile versions
+- More code blocks: `sql`, `sh`, `llm` etc

 All of the above future features represent a significant milestone that depends on a backend for Shelv.
-We cut those features from the wider release so we can ship faster and gather feedback.
+We cut those features from the initial release so we can ship faster and gather feedback.
 But so far, early feedback has shown this seems to be a sticky product.

 **How long have each of you been working on this?
 How much of that has been full-time?
 Please explain.**